 The Venice Cruise Ship Terminal employs 4-5.000 workers locally, which is over 4% of the workers of Venice, and a total of 7-8.000 workers in all of Italy.
 The economic impact of the port represents 3-4% of the Venice municipality GDP.

-Venice is mainly a home port.
-A home port is a port from which a cruise ship journey starts/ends.
+Venice acts mainly as a homeport.
+A homeport is a port from which a cruise ships’ journey start or ends.
 Cities that have home ports benefit from greater economic expenses than cities working as transit ports do since it is more likely for cruisers to be spending one night in town before or after their cruise.
 In 2015, the port of Venice has welcomed close to 1,6 million passengers.
 The above data and its implications were taken from a report about the benefits of the port, commissioned and funded by the Venetian port itself.

 On the other hand, since Venice has experienced a sudden increase of cruise passengers, an overwhelming number of souvenirs shops and low-price-and-quality restaurants have opened, targeting day (or hour) trippers.
-This kind of businesses has contributed greatly to the increase of rents and the disappearing of many local shops and activities, as well as artisans’ shops and authentic traditions.
+This kind of business has contributed greatly to the increase of rents and the disappearance of many local shops and activities, as well as artisans’ shops and authentic traditions.

 Impact of the Cruise Ships on the National Economy

-Fincantieri in 2015 employed directly 7.700 people in Italy and over 22.000 people all around the world, generating revenues for 4,2 Billion €.
+Fincantieri in 2015 employed directly 7.700 people in Italy and over 22.000 people all around the world, generating revenues of 4,2 Billion €.

 It is clear that a part of Italy’s economic interests and job opportunities are tightly bound to the cruise ships business.

 Laws and Decrees